-If your Conveyancing Lawyer is satisfied the title is in order they will then prepare a Transfer Deed to transfer the property from sole name to joint names.
-All parties will be required to sign the document which records the transfer of title.
+Once your Conveyancing Lawyer is satisfied the title is in order, they will then prepare a Transfer Deed to transfer the property from sole name to joint names.
+All of the joint owners will be required to sign the document which records the transfer of title.

 As part of the ownership transfer you should also consider the following:

-- Do you currently have a mortgage on the property?
+Do you currently have a mortgage on the property?
 If you do you will require consent from your mortgage company to transfer the ownership.
 Your mortgage company will require the new owner to enter into the mortgage.
 Your Conveyancing Lawyer will be required to comply with any lender requirements as part of the transfer.

-- If you intend to re-mortgage your property you will be required to apply for your new mortgage in joint names.
+If you intend to re-mortgage your property you will be required to apply for your new mortgage in joint names.
 The re-mortgage and transfer will be completed together by your Conveyancing Lawyer.

-- If your property is leasehold you may require consent from your freeholder and/or managing agent for the transfer.
+If your property is leasehold you may require consent from your freeholder and/or managing agent for the transfer.
 The new owner may also be required to execute a Deed of Covenant which will be an additional cost.
 Your Conveyancing Lawyer will advise you if this is necessary when they review the title to the property.